fubar2/galaxy_tf_overlay/README.md

 ## Local installation and admin login
+The default login is *toolfactory@galaxy.org* with password *ChangeMe!*
+Please change it after logging in to the desktop version.
+Changes in the Docker version will be lost after shutting it down.

 Only an administrator can execute the ToolFactory.
 Any new administrator email must be added to *galaxytf/config/galaxy.yml* in the *admin_users* setting.
 Do not allow